Lemon Glazed Blackberry Muffins

 - Place the oven rack in the center of the oven and preheat the to 375°F. Spray mini muffin tin with vegetable spray and set aside.

-- In a medium bowl, combine the flour, sugar, baking powder, baking soda and kosher salt.
+- In a medium bowl, combine 1 cup all purpose flour, ¼ cup sugar, ½ teaspoon baking powder, ¼ teaspoon baking soda and ¼ teaspoon salt.
 Whisk to blend.

-- Add an egg to a small bowl and whisk briskly.
-Add the yogurt, melted butter, vanilla and lemon zest.
+- Add 1 extra large egg to a small bowl and whisk briskly.
+Add ½ cup whole milk yogurt, 3 tablespoons melted butter, ½ teaspoon vanilla and l1 teaspoon lemon zest.
 Whisk to combine.

 - Add the wet ingredients to the dry ingredients and gently stir together until there are no more dry bits of flour.
 (Don't over mix).

-- Add the blackberries to the batter and gently fold them in.
+- Add 6 ounces blackberries to the batter and gently fold them in.
 Divide the batter between the muffin tins.
 Bake for 13-15 minutes or until a cake tester comes out clean.

 - Transfer the muffins to a cooling rack and let rest until the muffins are at room temperature.